futurewebprogramming/Full-Stack-Web-Development/SASS-SCSS/Lecture-02-Variables/README.md

 ## Sass Variables

+## Topics Covered

+- Using Variables
+- Nesting Rules

 Variables are a way to store information that you can re-use later.

 With Sass, you can store information in variables, like:

+Variables in SASS/SCSS allow you to store values that you can reuse throughout your stylesheet.
+This makes it easy to manage and update your styles.
+For example, if you need to change your primary color, you only need to update the variable, and it will automatically update everywhere the variable is used.

 ```strings
 numbers